JLCarveth/portfolio-backend/docs/deployment.md

 Ensure Apache is running with the command `sudo systemctl status apache2`, and navigate to `localhost:80` in your browser.

 ### Running the Backend Service
 First, ensure that `app.js` is runnable by executing `chmod +x app.js` in the backend installation directory.
+Then copy the service file into the systemd service directory: `sudo cp portfolio.service /etc/systemd/system`